-In a pinch and need to charge smartphones quickly?
+In a pinch and need to charge a smartphone quickly?
 Layovers at the airport can mean a lot of time between flights, but sometimes travelers have just enough time to go from one gate to the next.

 And if it’s crowded, anyone hoping to juice up their smartphone between flights may have competition for open power outlets.